Thank You For Visiting Sedona Legend-

 returning again and again to this planet called 'Earth'

-In an effort which would make Jack Frye very proud, finally, an
+In an effort which would make Jack Frye very proud-- an official

 adjoining Jack's executive office @ 10 Richards Road (downtown